XTLS/Xray-core/.github/ISSUE_TEMPLATE/feature-en.md

 ---

 <!-- Thanks for your supporting!
-1. Please confirm that you are submitting a feature request。
+1. Please confirm that you are submitting a feature request.
-2. We do not recommend any inexperienced users to request new feature.
+2. We do not recommend any inexperienced users to request a new feature.
-3. Please check the existing issues, discussions and documentation in detail.
-Duplicated issue may be closed.
+3. Please check existing Issues and Discussions first and read the documentation in detail.
+Duplicated issues will be closed
 4. To be clear: none of developers is obliged to meet your needs.
 In particular, features that do not make any sense.
 5. You should fully complete the following contents.
 -->